mmackenzie-syd/charm-access/README.md

 Authentication is required to access the private routes and also for uploading images.
 This is done using the AWS Cognito service.

+The React App itself is hosted on a S3 bucket configured as a static website.

 #### Shop API Schematic Diagram